IBT-learning/full-stack-software-engineering-nov-2024/code/README.md

 # 🤓 Florence M

-I live in the same place I was born: **Welkom, Free State, South Africa.**
+I live in the same place I was born and raised: **Welkom, Free State, South Africa.**

 > A link to my favourite song: [Brown Skin Girl by Beyonce](https://youtu.be/RXrhqhW2kiU?si=ettO37QuX3xIULxU)